agnosto/fansly-scraper/README.md

 For the time being:
 - It's recommended to leave m3u8_dl in the config set to false.
 - Press `ESC` once done downloading/(un)liking to be able to go back.

+Currently live monitoring is in development, if you use it, when a model goes live you'll have to start the program to start recording, you can then quit and it will keep recording.
+I'm planning on having it be a background service for monitoring and recording but that might be a while before it really comes to light.

 ### "Duplicate Files"